tmtsoftware/csw/docs/src/main/commons/create-component.md

 ```
 name = "SampleHcd"
 componentType = hcd
-behaviorFactoryClassName = "org.tmt.nfiraos.samplehcd.SampleHcdBehaviorFactory"
+handlersClassName = "org.tmt.nfiraos.samplehcd.SampleHcdHandlers"
 prefix = "nfiraos.samplehcd"
 locationServiceUsage = RegisterOnly
 ```

 @@@ note { title=Note }

-`behaviorFactoryClassName` refers to class name of the concrete implementation of `ComponentBehaviorFactory`, which is `SampleHcdBehaviorFactory` in above example.
+`handlersClassName` refers to class name of the concrete implementation of `ComponentHandlers`, which is `SampleHcdHandlers` in above example.

 @@@